andreeachetan/manual_testing_portofolio/Final Project/Readme.md

 - Exploratory regression testing must be performed on the __Admin__ module, which include the __User Management__ section and __Job__ section
 - Software development activities are completed within the projected cost
 - Deadline was reached

+### 1.1.4 Test scope

+- Tests in scope: __User Management__ and __Job__ section of __Admin__ module which were defined in software requirement specification need to be tested: functional testing, GUI testing and Usability testing.
+- Tests not in scope: acceptance testing, performance testing, integrations of the __Admin__ module with other modules, compatibility testing with multiple browsers and portability testing across multiple environments.